tesolchina/GCAP3226AIagents/Team2_BusRouteCoordination/01_Project_Report/Project_Report_Outline_v3.md

 - [ ] Supervisor feedback incorporated
 - [ ] Final proofread completed

-## Key Research Questions (Revised v3)
+## Key Research Questions (Revised v4)

 ### Primary Questions
-1. **What specific decisions does TD make about coordinating overlapping routes from different operators?**
+1. **Is the Transport Department aware of coordination opportunities between overlapping routes from different operators?**
-2. **What real-time data does TD have access to for making coordination decisions?**
+2. **What general principles does TD follow when considering existing routes during new route approvals?**
-3. **How can real-time data analysis improve coordination decisions?**
+3. **How does TD identify and evaluate coordination opportunities between different operators?**
-4. **What factors influence TD's coordination decisions and how can real-time data inform these factors?**
+4. **What factors influence TD's awareness and consideration of coordination opportunities?**

 ### Secondary Questions
-1. **What real-time data gaps exist in TD's decision-making process?**
+1. **What awareness gaps exist in TD's coordination opportunity identification process?**
-2. **How can real-time data availability be improved for better coordination decisions?**
+2. **How can awareness of coordination opportunities be improved for better route approvals?**
-3. **What are the consequences of current coordination decisions on system performance?**
+3. **What are the consequences of coordination awareness (or lack thereof) on system performance?**
-4. **How can TD's decision-making process be improved using real-time data?**
+4. **How can TD's awareness and approval processes be improved for better coordination?**

 ## Literature Integration